theorchard/openpyxl/doc/source/index.rst

 Openpyxl is a Python library for reading and writing Excel 2010 xlsx/xlsm/xltx/xltm files.

-It was born from lack of existing library to read/write natively from Python the new Office Open XML format.
+It was born from lack of existing library to read/write natively from Python the Office Open XML format.

 All kudos to the PHPExcel team as openpyxl was initially based on PHPExcel http://www.phpexcel.net/